 (also referred to as the market cap) is the total market value of all the outstanding shares of a company at a given moment.
 It is calculated by multiplying the number of outstanding shares by the market price per share.
 For example, if a share of Todd's Sports Equipment sells for $20, and 1 million shares are outstanding, Todd's Sports Equipment market capitalization equals $20 million.
 A company's market capitalization increases following an appreciation of the share price or when a company issues new shares of stock.

 How can a company that has not earned a profit and produces far fewer vehicles be valued so high?
 When investors purchase a stock, they are buying a share in the future earnings of the company.
-Therefore, investors must believe that Tesla’s future earnings will be large enough to justify the current market value.
-(See Supply and Demand – Understand the Dynamics of the Stock Market
+Therefore, investors must believe that Tesla's future earnings will be large enough to justify the current market value.
+(See Understand a Stock's Performance Using Supply and Demand

 .)
 During the past week investor concerns (see below) have pushed the stock price lower to a point where GM's market capitalization once again exceeds Tesla's.
 (On July 7, 2017 GM's market cap was $52.2 billion and Tesla's equaled $51.4 billion.)